 And Sarah saw the son of Hagar the Egyptian, whom she had borne to Avraham, (צָחַק tsachaq) molesting.

-In support of this understanding of what happened between Ishmael and Yitshak, Apostle Shaul makes the same point in his Epistle to the Galatians where he says that Ishmael persecuted Yitshak (see also Mid.
+In support of this understanding of what happened between Ishmael and Yitschak, Apostle Shaul makes the same point in his Epistle to the Galatians where he says that Ishmael persecuted Yitschak (see also Mid.
 Rab.
 Exodus 1:1 and Mid Rab Genesis 53:11):

 But, as he who was born according to the flesh then persecuted him born according to the Breath, so also now.
 But what does the Scripture say?
 “Cast out the female servant and her son, for the son of the female servant shall by no means be heir with the son of the free woman.”
 (Gal 4:29-30)

-But, when did Ishmael persecute Yitshak?
+But when did Ishmael persecute Yitschak?
 Never.
-There is no such an account of persecution except in Gen 21:9.
+There is no such an account of maltreatment in Genesis except in verse 9.

-If a molestation was what happened, then that was the beginning of the “affliction” of the seed of Avraham (Gen 15:13), and the Exodus occurred 400 years later from that point.
+If the translations have made the verse “easy to read”, i.e., Ishmael mocked Isaac, and a molestation was what indeed happened, then that was the beginning of the “affliction” of the seed of Avraham (Gen 15:13), and the Exodus occurred 400 years later from that point.
 Therefore, Gen 15:13 and Exo 12:40-41 are two statements for two different events.